ornl-training/2024-07-23-ORNL/index.md

 <p id="where">
   <strong>Where:</strong>
   online at <a href="{{page.address}}">{{page.address}}</a>.
-  If you need a password or other information to access the training, the instructor will pass it on to you before the workshop.
+  On Tuesday, July 23rd, we will meet in Rom.
+214, Bldg.
+5200.
+Look for it on the <a href="https://www.ornl.gov/sites/default/files/05-01785B-main-C.pdf">main campus map</a>.
 </p>
 {% elsif online == "true_private" %}
 <p id="where">